BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 All JMS messages have a fixed set of standard header fields, which JMS represents as typed attributes on the JMS message class.
-In addition, they may optionally have application-specific message properties (see [JMSSpec]_ for a full description).
+In addition, a message may have application-specific message properties (see [JMSSpec]_ for a full description).

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_

-HJB allows the header field and message properties to be transferred in a simple, consistent fashion.
+HJB allows the standard headers and message properties to be transferred in a simple, consistent fashion:

-* The header fields are mapped to specific parameter names in a HTTP POST request and to field-assignment lines in a HTTP response.
-The JMS attributes and their corresponding HJB field names are:
+* The header fields are mapped to specific parameter names in a HTTP POST request and to field-names in the header section of the HJB message within a HTTP response.
+The JMS standard headers and their corresponding HJB field names are:

   .. class:: display-items